 put the system in a read-only state for an unknown time period.

 This extended maintenance will begin this Friday, June 21, at 7PM Eastern US time,

 and should be completed by Sunday, June 23, 7AM Eastern US time.

-The Gmail Notes datastore will be placed in read-only mode for up to two hours on Thursday, May 23, 2013, starting at 5:00PM US/Pacific Time.
-During this time, you will still be able to view your notes in the sidebar, but you will not be able to create new notes or edit/save existing ones.
+Throughout the weekend, the system will still be online, but there will be at least one time interval where the datastore will be in a read-only state.
+During that time interval, you can still view your notes in the sidebar, but you will not be able to create new notes or edit/save existing ones.
 (If you try, an error message will be returned from the server.)

 What is Gmail Notes?

 Gmail Notes is a web application for attaching private notes to your Gmail.
 With Gmail Notes, you can create a note for each conversation in your Gmail account.
 You can make a note to, for example, summarize the key points in a long conversation thread.
 Or to outline some thoughts for a follow up email or phone call.
 For a list of more ways to use Gmail Notes, see our Typical Uses page.